chezyio/SC3010/README.md

 -   Windows BitLocker
     -   Disk data encrypted with encryption key FVEK
     -   FVEK is further encrypted with Storage Rook Key (SRK) in TPM
+            - SRK is fixed in the TPM will never be known to others
     -   When decrypting data, BitLocker first asks TPM to verify platform integrity
     -   Then ask its TPM to decrypt FVEK with SRK
     -   Then BitLocker can use FVEK to decrypt data